 5. Do you dare to dream or do you think dreams only come true for others?

-I am a big dreamer, and at the same time there is a ongoing battle with fear and self-doubt.
+I am a big dreamer, and at the same time, there is an ongoing battle with fear and self-doubt.
 I am truly living a life I could never have imagined even a decade ago, five years into addiction and eating disorder recovery... and life is not 'perfect' or 'happily ever after' because it's not meant to be.

 6. What one piece of advice would you give other women about life?